-Since we were 15 (or even younger), my friends and I have all had summer jobs working in tourism, whether it was serving food and ice cream, selling tickets, working in merchandise or manning the reception at one of the hotels in Flåm.
-Through the years, we heard it all.
+Since we were 15 (or even younger), my friends and I have all had summer jobs working in tourism.
+We served food and ice cream, sold Flåm Railway tickets, worked in the souvenir shops selling Norwegian sweaters and manned the reception at one of the hotels in Flåm.
+And through the years, we heard it all.
 Trust me.

 The questions below are actual questions that my friends and I have been asked by tourists in Norway through the years, and they are just too ridiculous not to share.
 Again, these are actual questions that have been asked.
 I am not even exaggerating.

-Side note: I do not hate tourists coming to Norway, but am annoyed with the idea that you would visit such a beautiful country without doing any research or educating yourself even a little.
-So please don’t @ me.
+Disclaimer: I do not hate tourists coming to Norway (in fact, it’s partly thanks to travellers to Norway I am able to keep this blog going), but am bothered by the idea that you would visit such a beautiful country without doing any research or educating yourself even a little before you go.

 10 actual questions asked by tourists in Norway